IIIF/api/source/presentation/4.0/index.md

 **Key Points**
 * The first Annotation paints the chess pieces Scene into the parent Scene by URI reference at the Scene origin.
 * The second Annotation paints a Canvas containing a 2D chessboard image into the Scene.
 The Canvas is wrapped in a SpecificResource so that Transforms can be applied to it.
-* A RotateTransform rotates the Canvas 90 degrees around the x-axis, so it lies flat in the XZ plane of the Scene rather than facing toward the positive z axis.
+* A RotateTransform rotates the Canvas 90 degrees around the x-axis, so it lies flat in the plane made by the x-axis and z-axis of the Scene rather than facing toward the positive z axis.
 * A ScaleTransform adjusts the size of the Canvas relative to the other Scene contents.
 * A PointSelector on the Annotation's target positions the top-left corner of the Canvas at a specific point in the Scene.
 {: .callout}